 Workshops & Webinars

-Race and the Arts
+Race and the Arts in Central MN

 ZOOM Meeting: Register in advance for this meeting: REGISTER HERE

 After registering, you will receive a confirmation email containing information about joining the meeting.